Boston Domestic Assault & Battery Lawyer

 How do I bring the case to an end if the district attorney will not drop the charges?

 While the charges against you may not be dropped, it is important that you contact an attorney who understands domestic assault and battery laws.
 Having someone in your corner who knows the laws and how to fight the charge in court could greatly impact your chances of being found not guilty on the charge.
 If the domestic assault and battery charge involves your spouse, you should know that he or she could assert the marital privilege; this means that your spouse does not legally have to testify against you.
 Without the testimony of the victim, the case will likely be dismissed unless either of the three conditions are met and the district attorney pushes forward with the case on these grounds:

 - There is a 911 call from the victim

 - There are independent witnesses to what occurred.

 A DelSignore Law attorney can explain the marital privilege and other aspects of the case to you.Contact DelSignore Law today for assistance

 In order to learn more about domestic assault and battery, feel free to give us a call today.
 We can review your case and explain the court process to you.
 In the meantime, visit our website here to learn more about the court process and the charge of domestic assault and battery.

-You can call Attorney DelSignore on his cell phone to discuss your case at 781-686-5924.
+You can call or text Attorney DelSignore on his cell phone to discuss your case at 781-686-5924.